jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 #### Deeper Exclusion

-Apart from controlling access to the type’s own procedures, a type can also control publicity of procedures *of its children*.
-That way you can publish a child, but make some of its public procedures inaccessible outside the parent.
+Apart from controlling access to the type’s own commands, a type can also control publicity of commands *of its children*.
+That way you can publish a child, but make some of its public commands inaccessible outside the parent.
 This way you can also exclude members of a base type.
-A parent can’t make a child’s procedure inaccessible to the child itself; it’s the child’s own procedures.
+A parent can’t make a child’s command inaccessible to the child itself; it’s the child’s own commands.

 You can also exclude members of ancestors even further down the hierarchy.

 Forms of exclusion other than Private are just called exclusion or privatizing.

-You can only make a procedure of a child *less* accessible, never *more* accessible.
-The parent can’t publish a child’s procedure that the child defines as Private.
-A child can’t put restrictions on how its members are privatized by the parent, so a parent has full control over the exclusion of the procedures its ancestors.
+You can only make a command of a child *less* accessible, never *more* accessible.
+The parent can’t publish a child’s command that the child defines as Private.
+A child can’t put restrictions on how its members are privatized by the parent, so a parent has full control over the exclusion of the commands of its ancestors.

 Exclusion access controllers are also called *access* *modifiers*, because they modify formerly set access controllers.